mitmadness/chuck/README.md

 ### Using environment variables

 <details>
-<summary>Chuck is primarily configurable via environment variables.</summary>
+<summary>Chuck is primarily configurable via environment variables.
+Read here how to map the configuration interface options on environment variables.</summary>

 You can set environement variables in the way you prefer.
-Tou can set them inline, in the CLI command that launches chuck, via `export`, or for example, if you use the standalone installation, via an `.env` file at root that overrides Chuck's `.env.defaults` values (only for redefined keys).
+Tou can set them inline, in the CLI command that launches chuck, via a shell `export`, or for example, if you use the standalone installation, via an `.env` file at root that overrides Chuck's `.env.defaults` values (only for redefined keys).

 Then, environment variables are simply mapped to the real configuration.
 Take those example: